Thank you, Johnny Donovan, Jed Babin, sitting in for Rush today.

 Warren Buffett said it's not a speculation problem, it's a supply and demand problem.

-Uh the goal here is to find more and to use less.
+The goal here is to find more and to use less.

 There are at least two ways in which we can find more that I think can achieve bipartisan support.

-You have state option.
+Give a state option.

 Just look at what happened to gas prices.

-We think at the very least, you ought to give states the option.
+We think, at the very least, you ought to give states the option.

-There's at least one state I'm familiar with, and there will be others who want to do it right now, Virginia, represented by one Democratic senator who's a supporter of this and one Republican.
+There's at least one state I'm familiar with, and there will be others who want to do it right now, Virginia, represented by one Democratic senator who's a supporter of this, and one Republican.

-In three Western states, we have three times the reserves of oil that they have in Saudi Arabia in oil shale.
+In three western states, we have three times the reserves of oil that they have in Saudi Arabia in oil shale.

 We need to get rid of that moratorium and let that technology come forward.

-Those are two features of the gas price reduction act.
+Those are two features of the Gas Price Reduction Act.

 We also, frankly, think we ought to do more on the other side as well.